vestrel00/contacts-android/docs/basics/query-raw-contacts.md

 the community may add more over time <3

-Furthermore, this library is constrained by rules and limitations set by the Contacts Provider and the behavior of the native Contacts app.
+Furthermore, this library is constrained by rules and limitations set by the Contacts Provider and the behavior of the AOSP Contacts app.
 One such rule/limitation has resulted in this library not providing WHERE functions such as `isNull` or `isNullOrEmpty` to prevent making misleading queries.